Supraventricular tachycardia (SVT)

 An area of the upper chambers takes over the pacemaker activity of the heart.
 This is relatively uncommon in children.

 A large area of the upper chamber forms an electrical circuit.
-This rhythm can be seen in children who have had previous heart surgery involving the upper chambers.
-Some children with atrial flutter are at risk of developing clots because the blood flow in these chambers is slow and disorganized.
+Children who have had previous heart surgery involving the upper chambers usually display this rhythm.
+Some children with atrial flutter are at risk of developing clots because the blood flow in these chambers is slow and disorganised.

 Atrio-ventricular re-entrant tachycardia (AVRT)

 An extra electrical connection (called an 'accessory pathway') exists between the upper and lower chambers.
 The wave of electricity that normally passes from the top to the bottom of the heart can now pass back up through the abnormal pathway, forming a re-entry circuit.
 This is the most common form of SVT in children under 8 years of age.
-The majority of infants with atrio-ventricular re-entrant tachycardia 'outgrow' the tachycardia during their first year.
+The majority of infants with atrio-ventricular re-entrant tachycardia 'outgrow' the tachycardia during their first year but it may come back in later childhood.

 Atrio-ventricular nodal re-entrant tachycardia (AVNRT)